 Second, through their daily activities and involvement in community life, the three friends were able to influence the shaping of collective reality, even if sometimes covertly.
-This finding parallels Eichenbaum and Orbach's (1982), study on the potential for change that women hold in communities, as well as Fogiel-Bijaoui and Palgi’s (2020) work on women's roles in the kibbutz.
+This finding parallels Eichenbaum and Orbach’s (1982) study on the potential for change that women hold in communities, as well as Fogiel-Bijaoui and Palgi’s (2020) work on women’s roles in the kibbutz.
 Contrary to the findings of researchers such as Sinai (2002), the women in our study did not insist on productive work in agriculture; they were placed in gender-accepted positions and worked for many years with dedication.
-As was expected of them, they volunteered in visiting the sick, entertaining guests and making toys for the kibbutz children.
-They initiated and managed projects such as the establishment of 'Beit Yael' in 1982 named for Yael Frankel - a nursing home for the infirm elderly in Degania.
+As was expected of them, they volunteered to visit the sick, entertaining guests and making toys for the kibbutz children.
+They initiated and managed projects such as the establishment of ‘Beit Yael’ in 1982 named for Yael Frankel - a nursing home for the infirm elderly in Degania.
 This project, which began with conversations among the three and was led by Tsila, illustrated how the women contributed to change in the area of welfare and the culture of remembrance by creating an innovative response to the aging kibbutz community.

-Analysis of the process that the women underwent illuminated the paradox that their unwillingness to give up kibbutz life actually changed the community's attitude towards them and changed their outlook, negating the vision of merging individual and community that was prevalent upon their arrival in Degania.
+Analysis of the process that the women underwent illuminated the paradox that their unwillingness to give up kibbutz life actually changed the community’s attitude towards them and changed their outlook, negating the vision of merging individual and community that was prevalent upon their arrival in Degania.
 Yael, for example, contrary to the norm, went on strike from work in an effort to obtain a wheelbarrow to help her with her work.
-Or the idea of leaving the kibbutz took shape for Yael when her acceptance for membership was repeatedly delayed; only when it became clear that she was ready to leave did they accept her as a member.
-Yehudit also made the decision to leave the kibbutz for a year to help her son and daughter-in-law in another kibbutz after the Degania general assembly refused to accept them as members.
+The idea of leaving the kibbutz took shape for Yael when her acceptance for membership was repeatedly delayed; only when it became clear that she was ready to leave did they accept her as a member.
+Yehudit also decided to leave the kibbutz for a year to help her son and daughter-in-law in another kibbutz after the Degania general assembly refused to accept them as members.
 However, on the other hand, their deep commitment to the kibbutz ideal and the collective caused them to develop various strategies to deal with the pressures created by the discrepancy between the needs of the individual and the demands of the collective.
-Yael originally gave up her profession and refused to help the local doctor with the nearby city children, Despite the kibbutz construct, Tsila allowed her motherly instincts to surface when she begged her children's teacher to support her educational path.
-Examples such as these expose the dilemmas experienced by the women and echoed the tension between the individual and the cooperative society as did the difficulty of forming a separate personal identity within a group with dominant practices (Butler, 1990; Risman, 2018).
+Yael originally gave up her profession and refused to help the local doctor with the nearby city children.
+Despite the kibbutz construct, Tsila allowed her motherly instincts to surface when she begged her children’s teacher to support her educational path.
+Examples such as these expose the dilemmas experienced by the women and echo the tension between the individual and the cooperative society, as did the difficulty of forming a separate personal identity within a group with dominant practices (Butler, 1990; Risman, 2018).

 Finally, there was the women’s reflective point of view, nourished by their friendship and by age-related separation from the daily goings-on in the community, as well as the fact that none of them had a familial ‘next generation’ in the kibbutz.
 Their conversations contributed to disillusionment regarding changes that were not beneficial to them as they ruminated over the ideology of the collective and its future in the kibbutz.

-The ability to mobilize one's resources for daily life were realized through a holistic and continuous focus on awareness and control of one's relationships with the environment and one's relationships with the community, which both Rappaport (1987) and Kieffer (1984) defined as empowerment.
+The ability to mobilize one’s resources for daily life was realized through a holistic and continuous focus on awareness and control of one’s relationships with the environment and one’s relationships with the community, which both Rappaport (1987) and Kieffer (1984) defined as empowerment.